[Edit, March: the calendar has been removed from public sale.]

 Hello, everyone!
 It's looking more and more likely that there will be a 2021 next year.
 To help celebrate, I am pleased to introduce the fifth annual Postlandia Calendar of Post Offices and Places!
 When I first started creating these back in 2016, I'd just completed my goal of visiting all 50 states by the age of 30.
-Since then I've reached 10,000 post offices photographed across the country, and this Thanksgiving I'd like thank everyone followed my travels, viewed my photographs, read my stories, and supported my mission by purchasing these calendars #ThanksForTheGasMoney.
+Since then I've reached 10,000 post offices photographed across the country, and this Thanksgiving I'd like thank everyone who has followed my travels, viewed my photographs, read my stories, and supported my mission by purchasing these calendars #ThanksForTheGasMoney.

 The Postlandia calendar once again takes you across thousands of miles, celebrating 12 new photogenic and historic post offices from all across America.
 This year's batch takes you from the Caribbean to New England, down to the heart of Texas, and out to the rural West.
 Some of the offices are ridiculously historic, and a few have been thoughtfully repurposed.
 There are a couple of Depression-era Deco beauties, and one post office that dates back to 1816.